awsdocs/amazon-eks-user-guide/doc_source/network-load-balancing.md

 **Considerations**
 + The configuration of your load balancer is controlled by annotations that are added to the manifest for your service\.
 Service annotations are different when using the AWS Load Balancer Controller than they are when using the AWS cloud provider load balancer controller\.
 Make sure to review the [annotations](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/service/annotations/) for the AWS Load Balancer Controller before deploying services\.
-+ When using the [Amazon EKS VPC CNI plugin](pod-networking.md), the AWS Load Balancer Controller can load balance to Amazon EC2 IP or instance targets and Fargate IP targets\.
++ When using the [Amazon VPC CNI plugin for Kubernetes](pod-networking.md), the AWS Load Balancer Controller can load balance to Amazon EC2 IP or instance targets and Fargate IP targets\.
 When using [Alternate compatible CNI plugins](alternate-cni-plugins.md), the controller can only load balance to instance targets\.
 For more information about Network Load Balancer target types, see [Target type](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#target-type) in the User Guide for Network Load Balancers
 + If you want to add tags to the load balancer when or after it's created, add the following annotation in your service specification\.
 For more information, see [AWS Resource Tags](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/service/annotations/#aws-resource-tags) in the AWS Load Balancer Controller documentation\.

   ```
   service.beta.kubernetes.io/aws-load-balancer-additional-resource-tags
   ```
 + You can assign [Elastic IP addresses](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) to the Network Load Balancer by adding the following annotation\.
 Replace the *`example-values`* with the `Allocation IDs` of your Elastic IP addresses\.
 The number of `Allocation IDs` must match the number of subnets that are used for the load balancer\.
-For more information, see the [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/service/annotations/#eip-allocations) documentation\.
+For more information, see the [https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/service/annotations/#eip-allocations](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/service/annotations/#eip-allocations) documentation\.

   ```
   service.beta.kubernetes.io/aws-load-balancer-eip-allocations: eipalloc-xxxxxxxxxxxxxxxxx,eipalloc-yyyyyyyyyyyyyyyyy